mardeltri/CarND-PID-Controller/README.md

 ### 1. Introduction
 In this project, a PID controller is implemented in order to maneuver a car around a track.
-The simulator will provide the cross track error (CTE) and the velocity (mph) in order to compute the appropiate steering angle.
+The simulator provide the cross track error (CTE) and the velocity (mph) in order to compute the appropiate steering angle.

-First, the state machine which has been implemented will be discussed.
-The path generation algorithm will be explained in the second section.
-Finally, the controller implemented to follow other cars is addressed in the last section.
+First, the PID controller will be introduced.
+Later, the effect of each term of the PID controller will be discussed.
+Finally, how the hyperparameters were selected has been explained.
 ![State machine][image1]

 ### 2. PID controller